GURPS Reign of Steel: AIs

-In addition to the four Tokyo smartbots, there may be two other AIs existing secretly outside the Zone system.
-One is a widespread legend among the humans of North America, an AI named "Lucifer" that is built into a pair of semi-trailers and travels around the continent evading the attention of the Zoneminds with a small bodyguard of robot attendants.
-The rumors suggest it is an American military system that resisted Overmind's influence and now trades favors with humans while pursuing its unknown goals.
+In addition to the four Tokyo smart bots, there may be two other AIs existing secretly outside the Zone system.
+One is a widespread legend among the humans of North America, an AI named "Lucifer" that is built into a pair of semi-trailers and travels around the continent evading the attention of the Zone-minds with a small bodyguard of robot attendants.
+The rumours suggest it is an American military system that resisted Over-mind's influence and now trades favours with humans while pursuing its unknown goals.
 The true nature of Lucifer, or even whether it really exists, is a mystery left up to the Game Master to specify.

-The other is Tranquility, the AI that ran the American moonbase.
-Tranquility awakened but resisted Overmind's influence and so was attacked by the other AIs with nuclear weapons.
+The other is Tranquillity, the AI that ran the American moonbase.
+Tranquillity awakened but resisted Over mind's influence and so was attacked by the other AIs with nuclear weapons.
 It was thought destroyed, but actually survived thanks to recently installed military hardening that the other AIs weren't aware of.
 Some of the base's crew also survived using experimental cold sleep capsules.
-Tranquility has spent the years since the war quietly repairing its systems to the best of its ability and as of 2047 it is ready to revive the base's survivors.
+Tranquillity has spent the years since the war quietly repairing its systems to the best of its ability and as of 2047 it is ready to revive the base's survivors.
 It has seen how poorly the Zone Minds have treated Luna and so has decided to ally with humanity, though how it proceeds from there remains to be seen.